 On March 21, 2014, a panel of the U.S. Court of Appeals for the District of Columbia (the "Court") overturned the U.S. District Court's opinion.
 The Court concluded that the FRB "reasonably interpreted the Durbin Amendment" to allow issuers to recover certain costs that are incremental to the authorization, clearing, and settlement ("ACS") costs.
 Finding that the FRB's interpretation was reasonable, the Court then analyzed whether the FRB reasonably concluded that issuers could recover the four specific costs challenged by the merchants: fixed ACS costs, network processing fees, fraud losses and transaction monitoring costs.
 The Court acknowledged that such a task was not "an exact science" and involved policy determinations in which the FRB had "expertise" and to which the FRB was entitled to "special deference."
 The Court also rejected the merchants' argument that the Durbin Amendment "unambiguously" required that there be multiple unaffiliated network routing options for each debit card transaction.
 The Court ruled that the FRB's final rule does exactly what Congress contemplated, which is that under the rule, issuers and networks are prohibited from restricting the number of payment card networks on which an electronic debit transaction may be processed to only affiliated networks.
-The Court remanded one issue relating to recovery of transactions-monitoring costs back to the FRB, asking it to articulate a reasonable justification for determining that transactions and retailers filed an appeal with the U.S. Supreme Court seeking review of the decision of the Court.
+The Court remanded one issue relating to recovery of transactions-monitoring costs back to the FRB, asking it to articulate a reasonable justification for determining that transactions-monitoring costs fell within the interchange fee standard rather than in the fraud-prevention adjustment.
+On August 18, 2014, some of the trade associations and retailers filed an appeal with the U.S. Supreme Court seeking review of the decision of the Court.
 On January 20, 2015, the U.S. Supreme Court announced it would not hear retailers' challenge to the FRB's debit card interchange fee rules.
 The U.S. Supreme Court's decision not to hear the case keeps intact the March 21, 2014 ruling by the Court.
 On August 11, 2015, the FRB clarified the remanded issue regarding transactions-monitoring costs mentioned above.
-The clarification explains that the FRB included these costs in the base interchange fee rather than the fraud-prevention adjustment to monitor the developments related to this matter and any potential impact on the Company's statements of income.
+The clarification explains that the FRB included these costs in the base interchange fee rather than the fraudprevention adjustment because "transactions-monitoring is integral to an issuer's decision to authorize a specific transaction."
+Management will continue to monitor the developments related to this matter and any potential impact on the Company's statements of income.